lawrensiya/Castform/README.md

 ## ABSTRACT OF THE PROJECT:

-Forecasting is ubiquitous no matter which field you’re in, and in this project, we’re going to focus on making a program that could predict the weather.
-Weather forecasting has been one of the most scientifically and technologically challenging problems all around the world over this century.
+*Forecasting is ubiquitous no matter which field you’re in, and in this project, we’re going to focus on making a program that could predict the weather.
+Weather forecasting has been one of the most scientifically and technologically challenging problems all around the world over this century.*
-In our proposed project, we are going to use the data mining technique in predicting the weather.
+*In our proposed project, we are going to use the data mining technique in predicting the weather.
 Data mining's concept is using a stored data from a database that could be used within the execution of the program.
-In this case, we used over 300 data to be able to predict the weather.
+In this case, we used over 300 data to be able to predict the weather.*

-To explain further, our program asks its users to input certain values.
-From these inputs, the program will now use this and the stored data to calculate the weather of the day.

 ## ***FLOW DIAGRAM***